 Minimal Focal Distance

-This device allows you to keep minimal focus length of the lens you are using.
-It lets you get closer in on a subject that is not very far away, especially when you don’t have a macro lens handy.
+This device allows you to keep a minimum focal length of the lens you are using.
+It lets you get closer in on a not very far away subject, especially when you don’t have a macro lens handy.